approvals/ApprovalTests.cpp/doc/UsingDoctest.md

 The [doctest](https://github.com/onqtam/doctest) test framework works well with Approval Tests.

+**Note:** Approval Tests has problems with the [Ninja build generator](https://ninja-build.org/), if using in-source builds.
+If you use Ninja, special care is needed when setting up builds, to avoid compilation errors or test failures. **It is probably best to avoid using Ninja with Approval Tests**, but if you wish to do so, please see [Troubleshooting Misconfigured Build](/doc/TroubleshootingMisconfiguredBuild.md#top). <!-- include: include_ninja_warning_note. path: /doc/mdsource/include_ninja_warning_note.include.md -->

 Doctest is similar to Catch, but claims to give faster compilation times.

 ### Requirements